laryn/feeds/README.txt

 Debugging
 =========

-Set the Drupal variable 'feeds_debug' to TRUE (i. e. using drush).
+Set the Backdrop variable 'feeds_debug' to TRUE (i. e. using drush).
 This will create a file /tmp/feeds_[my_site_location].log.
 Use "tail -f" on the command line to get a live view of debug output.